P/E Ratio for IPOs Drops to Three-Year Low

 The lowest P/E ratio this year was 12.94 by Jiangmen Kanhoo Industry Co., which launched on the growth enterprises market of the Shenzhen Stock Exchange on July 26.

-- Sea of People
+- Day of Play

 - Sign up to receive our free daily newsletter

 - China Now Learning It Has 'Environmental Migrants'